Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 > will not be read out to the participant as part of the question.
 This
 > is helpful when answer categories are of the Correct, Incorrect, No
 > Response format and the enumerator is to score, and also when you want
-> to provide format instructions such as “Please write the answer as a
+> to provide format instructions such as "Please write the answer as a
-> number” or “Please write the date as month-day-year”.
+> number" or "Please write the date as month-day-year".
 When the answer
-> options are set to “correct / incorrect / no response”, we strongly
+> options are set to "correct / incorrect / no response", we strongly
 > advise supporting the enumerator by providing the correct answer as a
 > hint, e.g., for a reading comprehension question, the question prompt
-> may be “What is Modou's little brother's name?”, the note provided may
+> may be "What is Modou's little brother's name?", the note provided may
-> be “Samba”.
+> be "Samba".
 >
 > ***Skip Logic, Custom Validation, and Action on Display:*** These
 > fields are used to define conditions and rules for when your question